uxtxarly/uxcuellar.github.io/about.md

 This is the latest iteration of a personal website I started in the early 2000s.
 There are random notes about design, music, and technology, and also links to resources I find interesting.
 In this new version, I'm also adding links to my music podcast.

 You can check the source code at this [Github](https://github.com/cuellarfr/cuellarfr.github.io) repository.
-The site is built using [Jekyll](https://jekyllrb.com/) and it's hosted in [Github Pages](https://pages.github.com/).
+The site is built using [Jekyll](https://jekyllrb.com/) and it's hosted in [Netlify](https://netlify.com/).
 If you want to follow the blog, you can [subscribe to the RSS feed](/atom).

 Both the [content](https://creativecommons.org/licenses/by-sa/4.0/) and the [code](https://github.com/cuellarfr/cuellarfr.github.io/blob/master/LICENSE.md) created by me on this website are open source.
 Any other external content shared here is the property of their respective owners.